 Place coffee filter inside a standard 2qt pitcher and fill with water.
 (Make sure you soak all of the grinds by gently pressing on the filter)

 Remove filter and ENJOY!

-I have been loving the convenience of having cold brew coffee in the fridge.
+I’m loving the convenience of having cold brew coffee in the fridge.
 Plus, it’s a great option for traveling (or any situation where a coffee maker isn’t available).
-So much cheaper than a daily trip to Starbucks!
+It’s so much cheaper than a daily trip to Starbucks!
 Checkout how I sweeten up my cold brew with the homemade recipe below!

 HOMEMADE CINNAMON DOLCE COFFEE SYRUP